Who Is ‘Prayer Man’?

 - The earliest discussion was probably a thread on the JFK Lancer forum, which at the time of writing no longer exists.

-- http://reopenkennedycase.forumotion.net/t388–prayer–man–on–the–education–forum contains probably the highest proportion of constructive contributions.
+- https://reopenkennedycase.forumotion.net/t388–prayer–man–on–the–education–forum, also begun in 2013, contains probably the highest proportion of constructive contributions.
+Various ROKC members add to the evidence and arguments provided by Murphy.

-- http://www.jfkassassinationforum.com/index.php?topic=8916.0 contains the lowest proportion of constructive contributions.
+- http://www.jfkassassinationforum.com/index.php?topic=8916.0, which no longer seems to exist, in any case contained the lowest proportion of constructive contributions.

 Almost all valuable research is the product of collaboration.
 Dozens of people, most notably Sean Murphy, have made worthwhile contributions to the topic of Prayer Man.
 The following account is a summary of this research, with a handful of additional observations.